Ally Watt: International career

 Watt has played internationally for the United States women's national under-20 soccer team including at the 2016 FIFA U-20 Women's World Cup in Papua New Guinea where she scored two goals.
 In March 2015, she scored a brace against Sweden at the La Manga Tournament lifting the team to a 2–0 win.
 In November 2017 and May 2018, she was called up to training camps for the United States women's national under-23 soccer team.
-In March 2019, she was named to the U-23 team roster for the 2019 Thorns Spring Invitational, a pre-NWSL season tournament hosted by the Portland Thorns.
+In March 2019, she was named to the U-23 team roster for the 2019 Thorns Spring Invitational, a pre-NWSL season tournament hosted by the Portland Thorns FC.

 Personal life

 Watt has been in a relationship with Donavan Brazier since 2017.
-She is of Filipina, Black and white heritage.
+She is of Filipina, Black and White heritage.

+In 2024, Watt appeared in the first season of The Offseason, a reality television series following a group of NWSL players training before the new season.